 - 5.2.1.
 There is only one round for Freestyle Slalom Classic, however it can have qualification rounds if there is a large number of skaters in a category. - 5.2.2.
-For qualification rounds, the top skaters are automatically prequalified, and the remaining skaters are split into groups and the chief referee decides the number of prequalified skaters, of qualification groups, and the remaining number of skaters going through to the final rounds. - 5.2.3.
+For qualification rounds, the top skaters are automatically prequalified, and the remaining skaters are split into groups and the chief referee decides the number of prequalified skaters, of qualification groups, and the remaining number of skaters going through to the final rounds.
+The number of prequalified skaters should be minimum a half of the total number of skaters in the final. (e.g. if 20 skaters in final, at least 10 skaters should be prequalified) - 5.2.3.
 The grouping of the qualification round should follow the type of distribution below